alexk-school/ENCE_3501_VLSI_Class2023/Lab4/readme.md

 Fig 13.
 Result of both Inverters and Vin.

 ## Conclusion
 Both inverters where designed and simulated.
 The single mosfet inverter has a better switching time due to the having a smaller capacitance than inverter 2.
 In the simulation the higher the capacitance the worse the switching time and behavior.
-Even at 10p neither behave like a proper inverter.
+Even with a 10pF load neither behave like a proper inverter.
 This shows how much unwanted capacitance can affect the behavior of cmos circuits.